-Thank you for all of the opportunities for professional and personal development presented to me during my time here.
-I’ve enjoyed working for you, and appreciate the support provided me during my time at the company.
-If there is anything I can do to help with the transition, please do let me know.
+Thank you for the opportunities for professional and personal development presented to me during my time here.
+I’ve enjoyed working for you, and appreciate the support given during my time at the company.
+If there is anything I can do to help with the transition, please let me know.

-It is important to keep your resignation letter short and to the point, however, there are a few essentials that it is key to include:
+It is important to keep your resignation letter short and to the point.
+However, there are a few key essentials that you must include:

 - Your Name

 Short-Notice Resignation Letter Template & Example – This template is ideal for those who require a shorter notice period than their contract defines.

 Travel Resignation Letter Template – This resignation letter due to travel template has been created for those people who have given into their itchy feet and decided to pack up and explore the world.
 Here’s our advice on how to create the ideal travel resignation letter.

 Retirement Resignation Letter Template – If you’ve decided it’s time to retire, this retirement resignation letter example will help you to formally resign from your current position.

 Post Maternity Leave Resignation Letter Template – Decided not to return to work after your maternity leave?
 This resignation letter will help advise you on how to notify your employer.

 Relocation Resignation Letter Template – If you’re planning on leaving your current position due to relocation, this template will help to guide you on what to include and how to inform your employer.